-In this section, we aim to examine the gap in best practices and propose a new best practice for large-scale vulnerability disclosure and notification based on what we have learned from selected work, communities, and support organisations.
+In this section, we aim to examine the gap in current guidelines and propose new best practices for large-scale vulnerability disclosure and notification based on what we have learned from selected academic publications, communities, and support organisations.
+The main focus is to help the finders from communities that include academic security researchers, practitioners, and ethical hackers.
+Yet, the best practices are not limited to finders but also stakeholders to improve the receiving strategies to handle vulnerability reports.
 We follow the same structure as in the previous section to look into limitations and opportunities in the stages of disclosure and notification operations.
-In each stage, we discuss the common pitfalls to avoid, tradeoffs on method selection, and eventually, the suggestions to both a finder and other stakeholders on how to adopt the best practice at scale.
+In each stage, we discuss common pitfalls to avoid, tradeoffs in method selection, and provide suggestions to the finder and other stakeholders on adopting our best practices.